 The VAT refund amount in Portugal depends on the VAT rate applied to the eligible items purchased.
 There are different rates for taxes in Portugal when it comes to various goods and services.
 The standard VAT rate is 23 percent, and the reduced rates are 13 percent and 6 percent, applicable to specific items like bottles of wine, medicines, books, and optical lenses.

-To claim tax back (VAT refund) from Portugal airport, follow these steps:
+To claim a VAT refund from Portugal airport as a non-EU resident, follow these steps:

 What are the VAT rules in Portugal?